 This post is written in partnership with Hestan.
 Rest assured, all opinions are my own.

 Hands down, my favorite cut of meat to cook for the holidays is a rib roast.
 Prime rib, rib roast, boneless rib roast, etc, regardless of what you call it it is the same cut of beef.
-You invested a lot of money on a great cut of beef and want to impress your guests.
-Learning how to cook a standing rib roast isn’t difficult once you know a proper method.
-Whether cooking a rib roast in the oven or on the grill, I have you covered.
+You invested a lot of money on a great cut of beef and want to impress your guests by cooking it properly.
+Many methods however do not provide consistent results.
+I will show you how to cook a standing rib roast perfectly using this guide.
+If you prefer to cook standing rib roast on the grill or smoker, I have you covered as well.

 Rib roast vs Prime Rib

 The great debate.
 Inevitably I see people argue back about whether all rib roasts can be called prime rib even through the grade of meat might not necessarily be “prime grade”.
 In fact, you’ll see many different articles discussing this particular topic.
 The truth of the matter is, the.
 USDA grading system for beef was created many years after the phrase “Prime Rib” was created.
 Back before grading systems were in place, “prime” referred more to the fact that it was just a great cut of meat.

 Despite the amount of marbling in a cut of meat, if a whole ribeye was cut into a roast as opposed to individual ribeye steaks it was called a “prime rib”.
 To further complicate things, some people claim that prime rib is when you only use a certain section of the whole ribeye into a roast, usually meaning the center.
 That’s not true either.

 Whether the rib roast is boneless or bone-in, regardless of the grade of beef, it can be called prime rib.
 Think of it more as a style of cooking.
 Purists will say this isn’t true and to be honest, when I order one from a butcher and I want a specific grade such as “prime” I will order a “prime grade, rib roast”.